-Preliminary competition schedules will be posted on the usa.varsity.com website by 5:00 p.m.
+Preliminary competition schedules will be posted on the USA website at http://bit.ly/USA_One-Days by 5:00 p.m.
 (PST) 10 days prior to your competition date.
-It is the advisor's/coach's responsibility to check the preliminary schedule for accuracy of categories/divisions prior to the day of competition.
+It is the advisor's's/coach's responsibility to check the preliminary schedule for accuracy of categories/divisions prior to the day of competition.

 All changes to your original competition registration must be put in writing and e-mailed to usacompetitions@varsity.com.
 At the USA's and/or competition director's discretion, a penalty may be assessed for any requested changes from the schedule that was posted on-line.
 To help avoid this penalty, any changes must be received in the USA office in writing by 5:00 p.m.
-(PST) The Friday one week prior to your competition date.
+(PST) the Friday one week prior to your competition date.